COOKIE NOTICE

 Swift access to Educational Psychology consultation and support where appropriate

 Additional funding for individual young people where specific and complex needs are identified through the PEP process.
+(Please contact the appropriate Virtual School PEP Quality Assurance Teacher if additional funding is required.)

 Pupil Premium for Looked-After Children in Early Years

-EYPP is paid to the local authority on the basis of how much time a child spends with their Early Years provider.
-For those that use the full 570 hours they are entitled to, the maximum payment from the Manchester Virtual School for each child will be £387 per academic year.
+EYPP is paid from the Department for Education (DfE) to the local authority based on how much time a child spends with their Early Years provider.
+Those children that use the full 570 hours may be entitled up to the maximum payment of £570 per academic year.

 To ensure this funding is being used effectively to support each young person, its release is dependent upon the completion of a high-quality termly Personal Education Plan (PEP).
-Allocation of the funding must be linked to the young person’s SMART targets within their plan.
+Allocation of the funding must be linked to the young person’s SMART targets within their PEP.

 Children and Young People with SEND